-Bobby Stanton: On his version of “Georgia on My Mind,” Lenny Breau displays several of the techniques he developed, that become the foundation of Fingerstyle Jazz.
+On his version of “Georgia on My Mind,” Lenny Breau displays several of the techniques he developed, that become the foundation of fingerstyle jazz.

-Thaddeus Hogarth: This is a tie!
+This is a tie!
 First, it’s Robben Ford “Blues MD.”
 Transcribe, learn, and memorize Robben’s amazing solo on this tune and you’ll have a tasty library of progressive blues licks, in time for next week’s gigs!
-Next, OZ Noy’s “Twice In a While” is a crowning achievement in a solo!
-Oz marries great guitar licks with motivic development in a fluid conversation that builds in emotion, takes you on an epic journey and then brings you safely back home!
+Next, OZ Noy’s “Twice in a While” is a crowning achievement in a solo!
+Oz marries great guitar licks with motific development in a fluid conversation that builds in emotion, takes you on an epic journey and then brings you safely back home!

-Jane Miller: Do we have to pick just one?!
-That’s so hard.
+Do we have to pick just one?!
+That’s too hard!